-If you want to search the web without saving your web activity, you can use private browsing mode on a browser (like Chrome or Safari).
+If you want to search the web without saving your search activity to your account, you can use private browsing mode in a browser (like Chrome or Safari).

 How private browsing works

-- Cookies are deleted after you close your private browsing window.
+- Cookies are deleted after you close your private browsing window or tab.

 - Visit any Google page, like google.com.